 3. Define Invoicing

-You can use your current financial system to invoice digital third-party inventory, but to ensure accuracy, you will need to align product names, pricing and performance with the third-party systems.
+You can use your current financial system to invoice digital third-party inventory.
+However, to ensure accuracy, you will need to align product names, pricing and performance with the third-party systems.
 Simplifying the products and pricing in the invoicing system gives advertisers a clear understanding of what they purchased.
 Advertisers that require performance detail on their campaigns will need a custom invoice that combines your financial invoice with the third-party performance reporting.

 At the same time, you will need to create a clear system for sales teams to ensure orders are entered in both your in-house invoicing platforms and those of your third-party partners.
 These systems should include revisions and delivery errors.
 This manual order and invoicing process will require checks and balances from sales, finance and third-party partners.